jgoggles/danweaver.dev/content/posts/useless-code.md

 The scope of our requirements definitely vary.
 The prison example is pretty broad, like project-level broad.
 Most of the time the scale of our requirements are at the method[^2] level, or at least that's the unit we work with most often.
-I need to take an array of Users and return a list of first names sorted alphabetically -- that kind of thing.
+I need to take an array of user objects and return a list of first names sorted alphabetically -- that kind of thing.
 It's pretty specific.
 It's also not a hard problem to solve.
 Your room to get creative is limited unless you want to write a bunch of code nobody understands.
 Other people understanding our code is a